AM311/Cybersecurity_Report/home.md

 	Hopefully, the user will anywhen run the process as instructed.

+	> 	The ways for sending a phishing message with a
+	> credible/lookalike/spoofed sending address are out of this guide.

 	==NOTE SU MOTIVO DI RUN AS ADMIN==

  9. **Steal the credentials of the logged account:**